ktor-doc-jp/ktor-doc-jp/pages/advanced/features.md

 permalink: /advanced/features.html
 ---

-You can develop your own features and reuse them across your Ktor applications, or share with the community.
-Typical feature has the following structure:
+You can develop your own features and reuse them across all your Ktor applications, or you can share them with the community.
+A typical feature has the following structure:

 ```kotlin